-First, he or she is one who has very little or no concern for the good, the honorable, the noble deeds ian has the privilege of investing in the company which that others may do.
+First, he or she is one who has very little or no concern for the good, the honorable, the noble deeds that others may do.
 The things people do, through and because of human frailties, misunderstandings, hold the most compelling attraction for him.
 Many times they are the things that others can not help that the mote hunter lavishes all of his affection on.
-You will
+You will (Continued on page three)